 The Olympic Day Tradition

 Olympic Day is a long-standing tradition dating back to the 1960s.
-This annual competition culminates in a field day experience each spring.
-All middle school students compete on one of two teams: Miami or Iroquois.
-Activities on Olympic Day include events such as the three-legged race, 50 and 100 yard dashes, the bucket brigade, tug of war and more.
+This annual competition culminates in a field day experience each spring where all middle school students compete on one of two teams: Miami or Iroquois.
+Activities on Olympic Day include events such as the three-legged race, 50 and 100-yard dashes, the bucket brigade, tug-of-war, and more.
 Lower School students have their own Olympic Day and compete by class.
-At the end of 4th grade, students are assigned a team to which they will remain loyal for a lifetime.
-Students whose older family members are Miami or Iroquois are assigned the same team, so the tradition runs strong and deep.
+During 4th grade, students are assigned a team to which they will remain loyal for a lifetime.
+Students whose older family members are Miami or Iroquois are given the same team, so the tradition runs strong and deep.